cloudquiza/interview-prep-cards/README.md

 The CSV must have EXACTLY these headers (do not change them, do not add columns): question,answer

-Generate 20 interview questions and concise answers for a QA Analyst interview.
+Generate 20 interview questions and concise answers for a [ADD ROLE HERE] interview.
 - Answers should be 2–4 sentences, practical, and in first person.
 - Avoid overly long paragraphs.